Nesvilab/msconvert-scripts/README.md

 ## shell scripts
 - `run_msconvert.sh`: convert raw files to mzML files.
 Run in the docker container
+- `run_msconvert_parallel.sh`: convert raw files to mzML files in parallel.
+Adjust the `threads` as needed.
+Run in the docker container
 - `check_converted_mzml.sh`: check the completeness and correctness of the converted mzML files.
 Does not need docker.